onlycs/attendance/README.md

 ### Attendance

 To start attendance, login as an admin, and go to the attendance tab.
-From there, you can select volunteer (demo), build season, or learning hours.
+From there, you can select outreach (demo), build season, or learning hours.

 ### Editor